 RMB Capital Management’s investment strategy is centered around “taking a long-term view, conducting fundamental analysis, being opportunistic yet disciplined and avoiding unnecessary risk,” its website explains.
 All of that comes into play in RMB Capital Management’s “open architecture” model, which lets clients have assets that are managed both internally and externally.

-RMB Capital Management Resources
+RMB Capital Management Investment Strategy

 Kovitz Investment Group Partners, LLC

 Kovitz Investment Group Partners is a fee-based firm where some advisors earn a commission for selling insurance products.
 While this is a conflict of interest, when acting as advisors all employees must act in the best interest of the client.

 The minimum account size at Kovitz is generally $1,000,000, though it is lowered to $500,000 in some satellite offices.
 Fees are based on a percentage of assets under management.